GulamMurtuzaHussain/Landmine-Soft-Internship-Project/README.md

 - 6. Ensure all required dependencies listed in ```package.json``` are installed using ```npm install```.

-- 7. Run the project:
+- 7. Run the project
       ```
        npm run dev
       ```
-- 8. To build:
+- 8. To build
       ```
        npm run build
       ```